LincolnCB/flocra-pulseq/README.md

 Pulseq interpreter for vnegnev's flow-based OCRA (FLOCRA)

 # Usage:
+TO INSTALL: In the root folder of this repository (Default `flocra-pulseq`), run `pip install -e .`.
+This will install the package with an editable link.
+If you need to move the file structure, run `pip uninstall flocra_pulseq`, and reinstall once your files are where you want them.

+To import the package: `import flocra_pulseq.interpreter`

-Create interpreter with PSInterpreter.
-Run PSInterpreter.interpret to get output array and dictionary.
-Errors, warning, and progress logged.
+Create interpreter with `flocra_pulseq.interpreter.PSInterpreter`.
+Run `PSInterpreter.interpret()` to get output array and dictionary.
+Specify a log path to log errors, warnings, and progress.

 # Arguments
 rf_center (float): RF center (local oscillator frequency) in Hz.